SERVING MAMMOTH MOUNTAIN AND THE EASTERN SIERRA COMMUNITY

 Purchase K9 Plush Toys and any Ski Patrol apparel from Mammoth Mountain retail venues and a portion of proceeds goes to Eastside K-9.

-Mammoth Mountain has created plush toys in each of the dogs likeness for purchase at Mountain retail venues.
+Mammoth Mountain has created plush toys in each of the dogs likeness for purchase at mountain retail venues.
 A portion of the proceeds goes to support the Eastside K-9 program.

 Training for the dogs varies from day to day.
 Some examples include: